-LECTURE COURSE
+LECTURE COURSE.

 The need and beneficial effects of contact with other minds is felt by none so strongly, perhaps, as by the student.
 Accordingly steps have been taken toward the establishing of such a course at our school.
 From the nature of the institution, however, it is evident that the ordinary lyceum lecturer cannot appear under its auspices.
 In this way the obtaining of suitable speakers becomes somewhat difficult.
-Among those who have lectured to us may be mentioned Dr. F. L. Patton of Princeton Theological Seminary, Dr. C. R. Gregory of Leipsic, Germany, and Dr. H. E. Dosker of Louisville, Ky.
+Among those who have lectured to us may be mentioned Dr. F. L. Patton of Princeton Theological Seminary and Dr. C. R. Gregory of Leipsic, Germany.

-ALUMNI ASSOCIATION
+ALUMNI ASSOCIATION.